Midlife Career Coaching: What It Is, What It Fixes, and What to Expect

 Courses are good for skill acquisition.
 AI tools are good for speed and drafting.
 Coaching is best for decision quality and accountability.
 In practice, professionals get the best results by combining all three in the right order: role clarity first, skill bridge second, execution support third.

-This is why many users pair coaching with the Career Clarity Quiz and AI Resume Scanner.
+This is why many users pair coaching with the Take free career snapshot quiz and Resume proof.
 The tools provide diagnostic signal, while coaching converts it into decisions and action.

 Red flags to watch